PeterCamilleri/mini_term/README.md

 The MiniTerm gem is a simple bit of code that seeks to smooth over the bumps and pot holes encountered when interacting with the console terminal to create console based CLI applications.
+More than most it seeks to eliminate worries about the nasty cross-platform issues encountered between Windows, Linux, and MAC OSX systems.

-This code started out buried deep within the MiniReadline gem where it helped that gem do its job.
+This code started out its life buried deep within the code of the mini readline gem where it helped that gem do its job.
 A while ago it was realized that the services provided where invaluable for a much wider range of development.

 That's why this functionality was split out into the mini term gem contained in this code repository.
+At the same time, the lessons learned from the earlier version of the code have been applied to make this code better and also not any more incompatible than needed.
+Since mini readline was the only "user" of the old code, moving out in some new directions should not pose a migration issue except for me.

 WIP